When you tow, set tire pressure based on your load and tire type. There’s no single “right PSI” for every truck, SUV, and trailer.

 Check and Adjust Tire Pressure Before and During a Tow: Step-by-Step

-1. Confirm the tire type: P, LT, or ST. Make sure the load rating/load index fits your job.
+- Confirm the tire type: P, LT, or ST. Make sure the load rating fits your job.

-2. Set cold pressures: Door sticker/manual for the tow vehicle.
+- Set cold pressures: Door sticker or manual for the tow vehicle.
 For ST trailer tires, set to the sidewall max cold PSI unless the trailer maker says otherwise.

-3. Walk around before you roll: Look for cuts, bulges, cracks, nails, or uneven wear.
-Check the spare, too.
+- Walk around before you roll: Look for cuts, bulges, cracks, nails, or uneven wear.
+Check the spare too.

-4. Stop early: After about 30–60 minutes, stop safely and check for odd heat, smell, or vibration.
+- Stop early: After about 30–60 minutes, stop safely and check for odd heat, smell, or vibration.
 Pressure will rise as tires warm up.
-Don’t bleed air just because it’s higher hot—recheck and correct when the tires are cold.
+Don’t bleed air just because it’s higher hot.
+Recheck and correct when the tires are cold.

-5. Recheck on long days: At fuel stops, do a quick visual check and make sure no tire is dropping pressure.
+- Recheck on long days: At fuel stops, do a quick visual check.
+Make sure no tire is dropping pressure.

 Warning Signs, Common Problems, and When to Upgrade Tires for Towing

-• Uneven wear: often points to alignment, suspension issues, or chronic under/overinflation.
+- Uneven wear: often points to alignment issues, suspension problems, or chronic under/overinflation.

-• Always near the limit: if your real axle loads are close to the tire’s rating, consider a higher load-rated tire (and check that the wheels can handle it).
+- Always near the limit: if your real axle loads are close to the tire’s rating, consider a higher load-rated tire (and verify the wheels can handle it).

-• For many ST trailer tires, a common target is the max cold PSI on the sidewall.
+- For most ST trailer tires, run at the max cold PSI on the sidewall.

 Frequently Asked Questions